taehoonyun/Toom/README.md

 [![2022-10-24-114901.jpg](https://i.postimg.cc/zGZBhqrs/2022-10-24-114901.jpg)](https://postimg.cc/nC2pbbM2)

 if you want to talk with the person with a video call, just click the video call button!
+You can also select the camera you want to use, mute and turn off camera with below buttons.

 [![2022-10-24-115429.jpg](https://i.postimg.cc/vZgNJdxZ/2022-10-24-115429.jpg)](https://postimg.cc/w1z2NZkC)

 oh the person left..ㅠㅠ